Planet3/p3wp/readme.md

 * add Enchanced Recent Posts plugin
 * add a static front page and posts page
 * set category slug to archive
+* remove theme my login from article page and use the same login link from navbar